 The Program may support the reconstruction of a damaged property if the facts and circumstances of the recovery scope make reconstruction more feasible than rehabilitation, regardless of the criteria above.
+This includes a contractor, engineer, or other subject matter expert determination that rehabilitation is infeasible.
+In addition, if an MHU cannot be replaced due to local ordinance, the Program may explore options for other suitable project types.
 Determinations that a reconstruction or other recovery method is more feasible shall be documented in the application record.